Home

 03

-Protect and strengthen social dialogue in the EU, also through the implementation of the adequate minimum wages Directive and the Council proposal of strengthening social dialogue in the EU, as well as in candidate countries.
+Protect and strengthen social dialogue in the EU, also through the implementation of the adequate minimum wages Directive and the Council Recommendation of strengthening social dialogue in the EU, as well as in candidate countries.

 Advocacy Point